MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 1. Go to the [Microsoft 365 Admin Center](https://admin.microsoft.com/AdminPortal/Home).

-2. Now you need to make sure that D365 Guides license is assigned to a user.
+2. Make sure that the Dynamics 365 Guides license is assigned to a user.
 To do that, in the left pane, select **Users**, select **Active users**, and then select the check box for the user you want to add.

     ![Users > Active Users screen](media/users-active-users.PNG "Users > Active Users screen")